db627/mywebclass-agile-docs/documentation/templates/theme/initiatives/epics/stories/tasks/task_template.md

 Notes: [Include]

-## Task Title: [Develop Interactive Learning Modules]

-User Story: [As a student, I want to have access to interactive learning modules to help me better understand the topics.]

-Description: [Develop interactive learning modules with interactive quizzes, multimedia content, and interactive elements that engage students and help them better understand the topics.
-The modules should be easily accessible from the course page and should meet the acceptance criteria.]

-Acceptance Criteria:
-[Interactive elements such as quizzes, multimedia content, and interactive simulations are included in the modules.
-Modules are easily accessible from the course page.
-Modules have clear learning objectives and outcomes.
-Modules are engaging and effective in improving understanding of the topic.
-Modules meet web accessibility standards.]

-Effort Estimate: [20 hours]

-Assigned To: [Content Developer]

-Priority: [High]

-Status: [In progress]

-Notes:[]

-## Task Title: [Create Interactive Module Creation Tool]

-User Story: [As a teacher, I want to have the ability to create interactive learning modules to better engage my students.
-Description: Develop a tool that enables teachers to create interactive learning modules.
-The tool should allow teachers to create multimedia content, interactive quizzes, and other interactive elements.
-The tool should meet the acceptance criteria.]

-Acceptance Criteria:
-[The tool should allow teachers to create interactive quizzes, multimedia content, and interactive simulations.
-The tool should be easy to use and intuitive.
-The tool should allow teachers to track student progress and engagement.
-The tool should allow teachers to easily update and modify modules.
-The tool should meet web accessibility standards.]

-Effort Estimate: [30 hours]

-Assigned To: [Developer]

-Priority: [High]

-Status: [Not started]

-Notes: []

 ## Task Title: [Develop Usage Tracking and Management System]

 User Story: [As a platform administrator, I want to have the ability to manage and track the usage of interactive learning modules.]